Skip to main content

 There are three types of student loans to be aware of:

 Subsidized – This is a federal loan that will not accrue interest while you are in school.
-These generally have the lowest interest rates, and you will not have to make payments while attending school.
+You will not have to make payments while attending school.
 There will be a 6-month grace period after graduation until you need to begin making payments.

 Unsubsidized – This is a federal loan that will accrue interest while you are in school.
-These generally have slightly higher interest rates, and you will not have to make payments while attending school.
+You will not have to make payments while attending school.
 There will be a 6-month grace period after graduation until you need to begin making payments.

-Private – This is not a federally distributed loan and will generally have the greatest interest rates.
-Many financial institutions offer private student loans, but it is best to take out private loans only as a last resort.
+Private – This is not a federally distributed loan and will generally have higher interest rates.
+Repayment terms and grace periods vary between lenders.
+Many financial institutions offer private student loans.

-Given this information, we can say that you want to take out subsidized, unsubsidized, and private loans in that order until you meet the cost of attendance, and you generally want to repay them in the opposite order.
+Given this information, we recommend to take out subsidized, unsubsidized, and private loans in that order until you meet the cost of attendance, and you generally want to repay them in the opposite order.

 Repayment